digitaldonkey/open-source-event-calendar/readme.txt

 * Each event links to the original calendar.
 * Your calendar can be embedded into a WordPress page without needing to create template files or modify the theme.

+= Requirements =

+* PHP >= 8.2 is currently required at least for development.
+PHP 8.1 may work too with release version (using `composer install --no-dev`).

 = Languages =